Gajal636/Online-Music-Player/README.md

 Ensure your music player delivers high-fidelity audio, providing listeners with an immersive and rich listening experience.

 Responsive Design for Mobile and Desktop
+Seamless Transition-
+Ensure a consistent and optimized user experience across all devices, from desktop to mobile, providing a fluid transition between platforms.